 Please read below in "WHY NOT" about joining a trapping organization.
 There are way to many trappers out there who are on a 'free ride', when it comes to protecting trapping.
 For the price of two muskrats, or one mink, or one X-large beaver, you can spend the money and join and help us 'fight' to have common sense trapping rules based on sound biological data, not 'personal opinions' like we are subject to now.

-In 2014, The convention may be Aug.
-8-9, Friday and Saturday.
-At most events like this, Sunday is a very slow day.
-We will discuss this change at a board meeting.
-The vendors agreed that this change could work for them also.
-You can reserve a spot for next year by calling Ray S. right now.
+In 2014, The convention will be Aug.
+8-10, You can reserve a spot for next year by calling Ray S. right now.
 Don't miss out.

 PLEASE READ THIS:

 * One member at the convention stated that he didn't want the spring beaver trapping to be extended so that the beavers can recover. (this way, he does not have much competition.)

 BUT, these beavers will be trapped all summer long by nuisance contracts anyway.

 AND, not everyone traps in the winter.
 I dare say that there are more spring beaver trappers than winter trappers.
 Extending the season (2014) would have given more opportunities to more trappers to trap beaver.